Containing Latest 2023 Updated Critical Care Register Nurse Syllabus Questions

 -> Zero Hidden Price

--> CCRN Assessment Update Excitation by Email address
+-> CCRN Exam Revise Intimation simply by Email

 A criterion-referenced standard setting process, known as the modified Angoff, is used to establish the passing point/cut score for the exam.
 Each candidates performance on the exam is measured against a predetermined standard.